oplS16projects/FP1/README.md

 In this exploration, I played with a library that creates slideshows.
 Cool library and super easy to learn!

-If you want to play with this library, you'll need this line.
+If you want to play with this library as well, you'll need this line.
 ```
 #lang slideshow
 ```